jlundahl/orion/README.md

 ## License

+MIT.
 Educational project.
 See full guide for details.

 ---